 Still, some employers may call you an independent contractor when you actually qualify as an employee.

 No matter what your industry or job title is, seek out an Arizona employment law attorney if you believe that you are eligible for overtime pay in Arizona.

 An employment lawyer helps employees just like you assess the facts and determine whether you are owed overtime pay as a matter of federal and Arizona law.

 The employment attorneys at Tyler Allen Law Firm are here to help.

-If you believe that your employer has been treating you unlawfully, contact us today at (602)456-0545
+If you believe that your employer has been treating you unlawfully, contact us online or call today at (602)456-0545